Mailing Letter Rates using Direct Mail Automation

 How to Use the Notice 67 Automation Template

-Mailing letter rate pieces that follow automation standards can be difficult without the right requirements.
-There are some articles and guide lines provided by the USPS® to help you with this process.
-However, they do not go too deep into exactly what the Notice 67 tool is or how it’s used.
+Mailing letter-rate pieces that follow automation standards can be challenging without the right requirements.
+Fortunately, the USPS® provides several articles and guidelines to assist with this process.
+However, these resources do not go into great detail about the Notice 67 tool or explain how to use it effectively.

-Here is how we use the Notice 67 tool for mailing letter rates and making sure they meet automation standards:
+Here is how we utilize the Notice 67 tool to ensure that mailing letter rates meet automation standards:

-- Measuring Envelope or Postcard Size.
-The maximum size of any letter-rate envelope is 6.1258” x 11.5” and the minimum size is 3.5” x 5”.
-Postcards must be 4.25” x 6” maximum size and also minimally sized 3.5” x 5”.
-You might also look into a Notice 3A, the Letter-Size Mail Dimensional Standards Template, a white plastic guide that assist with height/length measurement and has an additional cut-out slot to gauge mail piece thickness.
+- Measuring Envelope or Postcard Size: The maximum size for any letter-rate envelope is 6.125” x 11.5”, while the minimum allowable size is 3.5” x 5”.
+Postcards must not exceed 4.25” x 6”, with a minimum size of 3.5” x 5”.
+Additionally, you may want to use the Notice 3A Letter-Size Mail Dimensional Standards Template.
+This white plastic guide assists with height and length measurements.
+It also includes a cut-out slot to gauge the thickness of mail pieces.

-- Placement of Address Block within the OCR Read Area.
-Highlighted in yellow, the Notice 67 shows where your destination address should appear; and, it has two (2) areas for IMb placement.
-Specifically for the IMb bottom right placement option, be sure to double-check that your barcode starts within the “hatched” area.
+- Placing the Address Block Within the OCR Read Area: The template highlights, in yellow, the designated area where the destination address should appear.
+Additionally, it includes two specific placement areas for the IMb.
+When opting for the IMb bottom-right placement, always double-check that the barcode starts within the hatched area.

 USPS NOTICE 67 TEMPLATE